 Foo Foo’s pretty desserts demand a closer inspection: Crème brûlée with prune compote, mango lychee ice cream slice with fruit salsa, masala-spiced red wine poached pear with rose petal ice cream and walnut tuile are just some of Chef Foo’s vast repertoire.
-The café’s dessert menu (Vol. 2 so far, and it will be updated every three months) currently features nine desserts and five types of homemade ice cream (kaffir lime, balsamic vinegar, rose petal, spicy chocolate and salted caramel coffee), but it’s the pavlova, complete with an eggshell-thin crust and a soft interior, that you should never leave without.
+The café’s menu is updated every so often and features different dessert dishes alongside homemade ice cream (past versions have seen kaffir lime, balsamic vinegar, rose petal, spicy chocolate and more).
+However, even with everything Foo Foo has to offer, it’s the pavlova, complete with an eggshell-thin crust and a soft interior, that you should never leave without.

 The go-to for lava cake lovers, Softcore’s signature molten cakes are baked to order using only the finest Belgian chocolate.
 A firm favourite is the dark chocolate molten cake, elegantly plated with berries, homemade jam and peanut crumble and is served with a scoop of vanilla ice cream.
 For a sweet departure from the ordinary, the lemon cookie, matcha, and salted caramel molten cakes come highly recommended.